 Once you are confirmed that the mailboxes have successfully moved to your Office 365 account, have assigned licenses, and everything is working fine, then you can decommission the old on-premises Exchange Server.
 However, it is suggested that you decommission it only when no synchronization is expected in the future with the source, and permanent migration to target is accomplished.

 Hence, these were the important considerations to follow before and after the migration of the on-premises Exchange to Office 365.
 Does it seem quite complex than the migration itself?
-Yes, it is, and if you want to avoid these multiple technical and complex steps, you can opt for a reliable third-party tool, Kernel Migrator for Exchange.
-This tool performs On-premises Exchange to Office 365 Migration in the simplest manner.
+Yes, it is, and if you want to avoid these multiple technical and complex steps, you can opt for a reliable third-party tool, Kernel Office 365 Migration.
+This tool performs migrate on premise to exchange in the simplest manner.
 It also integrates simple ways to carry out some pre and post-migration tasks.
 Let us know these features.

-This feature in Kernel Migrator for Exchange helps users to get an estimate about the time needed to perform the migration (based on the size of data added for migration).
+This feature in Kernel Office 365 Migration helps users to get an estimate about the time needed to perform the migration (based on the size of data added for migration).
 It also displays information like Total Folders, Total items, Total size, Network Speed, and Migration Speed.

 Users can utilize this feature in the tool to migrate the Outlook rules and folder permissions after the completion of the migration task.

-Just like the migration task, the pre and post-migration tasks are also crucial for an Office 365 Migration tool.
+Just like the migration task, the pre and post-migration tasks are also crucial.
 Many things are to be considered before and after performing migration from Exchange and Office 365.
-However, a professional tool like Kernel Migrator for Exchange integrates many features to perform these tasks automatically.
+However, a professional tool like Kernel Office 365 Migration integrates many features to perform these tasks automatically.